 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

 How to Mend Socks and Other Lost Skills

 Here is a random piece of trivia for you: In the United States, approximately 150,000,000 socks are sold each year.
-Where do a vast majority of these socks come from?
+Where do the vast majority of these socks come from?
 China.
-(Yiwu, China is actually know as “sock town” and produced over three billion pairs of socks for Wal-Mart, Pringle and Disney last year.)
+(Yiwu, China is actually known as “sock town” and produced over three billion pairs of socks for Wal-Mart, Pringle, and Disney last year.)
 Where do all the holey ones go?
 Right to the dump.